flurry101/vibes/README.md

 Access these from the Command Palette (Ctrl+Shift+P):

-- `VDD: Show Vibe Companion`: Opens the side panel to show the ASCII art companion, metrics, and music controls.
+- `VDD: Show Vibe Companion`: Opens the side panel to show the image avatar companion, metrics, and music controls.
+- `VDD: Toggle UI Mode`: Toggles the compact UI mode.
-- `VDD: Change Vibe Mode`: Quickly cycle between encouraging, roasting, and neutral personalities.
+- `VDD: Toggle Music Mode`: Switches between automatic and playlist music modes.
-- `VDD: Toggle Music`: Turns the adaptive music on or off.

-### Extension Settings

-Customize VibeFlow by going to File > Preferences > Settings and searching for "Vibe Driven Development".

-- `vibe-driven-development.geminiAPIkey`: Your Google Gemini API key for AI music generation.
-- `vibe-driven-development.defaultVibe`: Set the default companion vibe mode on startup (encouraging, roasting, or neutral).
-- `vibe-driven-development.enableMusic`: Enable or disable the background music entirely.
-- `vibe-driven-development.musicMode`: Choose your music generation mode (curated, ai, strudel, or hybrid).

 <!-- ## Extension Settings
 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.